samedling/MCSAS/README.md

 Fortran/Hyperthreading: If you have a Core i7 processor, (or other CPU with hyperthreading) performance may be slightly improved by adding `export OMP_NUM_THREADS=<n>` to your .bash_profile (where n = the number of physical cores).

+Due to the large number of shapes, it's possible some of the sped-up versions of these have bugs.
+If you find that the shapes don't look right, edit the global_vars.py file so `accelerate_points = False` to disable the erroneous speedup.

 ## Running the Program ##